 “If you’re considering fostering young people, I’d say, ‘Do it!’

 …What a difference you can make to a young person’s life.
 It’s just so valuable!”

-Freya returns again and again to the qualities needed to become a DYPAS Carer and what her words would be to anyone that was thinking about helping young people to ‘find their feet’.
+Freya returns again and again to the qualities needed to foster teens and what her words would be to anyone that was thinking about helping young people to ‘find their feet’.

 “You have to have patience, persistence and resilience.
 The ability to think outside the box.
 You have to keep on going as tomorrow’s a new day.
 You want to keep on motivating that person … work through those challenges.
 Every young person deserves a chance.